Homepage of the site 'What to do with your life?'

 Natural mode of action

-Relationship with facts
+Relationship to facts

 Long-term effect produced by cognitive dissonance ₈